 No member of our audit committee serves on more than three public company audit committees.
 For further information on the role of our audit committee, see the Audit Committee Report in this proxy statement.
 The current members of our audit committee are Thomas E. Barry (chairman), Terri L. Herrington, W. Hayden McIlroy and Mary A. Tidlund.
-Ms. Fisher, who is not standing for reelection as a director, was previously a member of our audit committee until March 2018.
-Our audit committee held seven meetings in 2017.
+Ms. Fisher, who is not standing for reelection as a director, was previously a member of our audit committee held seven meetings in 2017.